 Only a few of fitness trackers are specifically developed for children.
 With parental settings, the Fitbit Ace 3 helps parents establish acceptable health objectives for their children ages 8 and up, just like Garmin’s Vivofit Junior models.
 It’s not like Fitbit’s adult-oriented fitness bands, which show metrics like calorie burn and body fat percentage, are available to children.
 Instead, the Fitbit Ace 2 provides activity-based unlockable achievements and awards.

 For youngsters, Fitbit Ace is a way to get them moving instead of watching television.
 Your child’s interest will be captured by the game-based goals and the brightly coloured band alternatives.
+If the Ace 3 is what you’re after, you may also want to read our expectations from the upcoming release of the Fitbit Ace 4.

 Frequently Asked Questions